WordPress/gutenberg/packages/env/README.md

 These can be overridden by setting a value within the `config` configuration.
 Setting it to `null` will prevent the constant being defined entirely.

 Additionally, the values referencing a URL include the specified port for the given environment.
 So if you set `testsPort: 3000, port: 2000`, `WP_HOME` (for example) will be `http://localhost:3000` on the tests instance and `http://localhost:2000` on the development instance.

+## HTTPS Support

+If you need to use HTTPS for any reason, you may use the root `https` property in the `.wp-env.json` file.
+Simply setting this option to `true` will create a local development certificate using `devcert` and will, in most cases, add that certificate to your browser's trusted store.
+For some browsers, this may need to be added to your trusted store manually (i.e., Firefox).

+You may also change the ports that are used for HTTPS using the root `httpsPort` and `testsHttpsPort` configuration options.

+If you wish to use your own certificates, you may do that as well by assigning a path to `sslCertPath` and `sslKeyPath`.
+Both are required to use the provided certificate.
+If only one is provided, it will revert to the automatically generated `devcert` certificate.

 ## Lifecycle Scripts